https://www.tadfitchsauthorpage.com/

 A page for providing information about Tad's writing projects past and present, as well as news and updates.

-International Society (where he serves as a member of the
+Society and Titanic International Society (where he serves as a

-publication team), Tad has written numerous articles that have
+member of the publication team), Tad has written numerous

-been published in the Titanic Historical Society and Titanic
+articles that have been published in the Titanic Historical

-and Voyage, respectively, and online at Bill Wormstedt’s Titanic
+The Titanic Commutator and Voyage, respectively, and online at

 Having coauthored seven books to date, Tad is always keeping his eyes out for new projects to work on.
 While his works have been nonfiction, he has also begun working on some fiction stories.
 Research interests include the Titanic disaster and maritime history, the American Civil War, World War I & II, and family genealogy.